mkamranhamid/shopping-cart/README.md

 # Prodo Shopping Cart

-This is a simple project using [Prodo web framework](https://prodo.dev) framework.
+This is a simple project using [Prodo web framework](https://prodo.dev).

 ## Getting Started